Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/crash.rst

 The most common causes of Blender crashes.

-- Running out of Memory.
+- Running out of memory.
-- Issues with Graphics Hardware/Drivers.
+- Issues with graphics hardware/drivers.
-- Bugs in Blender's code.
+- Bugs in Blender.

 Firstly, you may be able to recover your work with :menuselection:`File --> Recover Last Session`.